L'Hôpital's rule: Special case

 The proof of L'Hôpital's rule is simple in the case where f and g are continuously differentiable at the point c and where a finite limit is found after the first round of differentiation.
-It is not a proof of the general L'Hôpital's rule because it is stricter in its definition, requiring both differentiability and that c be a real number.
-Since many common functions have continuous derivatives (e.g. polynomials, sine and cosine, exponential functions), it is a special case worthy of attention.
+This is only a special case of L'Hôpital's rule, because it only applies to functions satisfying stronger conditions than required by the general rule.
+However, many common functions have continuous derivatives (e.g. polynomials, sine and cosine, exponential functions), so this special case covers most applications.